fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 Now the frontend is also fine, working with the server both in development- and production mode.

 A negative aspect of our approach is how complicated it is to deploy the frontend.
-Deploying a new version requires generating new production build of the frontend and running the <i>deploy.sh</i> script to copy it to the backend repository.
+Deploying a new version requires generating new production build of the frontend and copying it to the backend repository.
 This makes creating an automated [deployment pipeline](https://martinfowler.com/bliki/DeploymentPipeline.html) more difficult.
 Deployment pipeline means an automated and controlled way to move the code from the computer of the developer through different tests and quality checks to the production environment.

 There are multiple ways to achieve this (for example placing both backend and frontend code [to the same repository](https://github.com/mars/heroku-cra-node) ) but we will not go into those now.

 In some situations it may be sensible to deploy the frontend code as it's own application.
 With apps created with create-react-app it is [straightforward](https://github.com/mars/create-react-app-buildpack).

-Current application code can be found from [github](https://github.com/fullstack-hy2019/part3-notes-backend/tree/part3-3).
+Current code of the backend can be found from [github](https://github.com/fullstackopen-2019/part3-notes-backend/tree/part3-3), in the branch <i>part3-3</i>.
+The changes in frontend code are in <i>part3-1</i> branch of the [frontend repository](https://github.com/fullstackopen-2019/part2-notes/tree/part3-1).

 </div>